Comedy horror

-Comedy horror, also known as horror comedy, is a literary, television, and film genre that combines elements of comedy and horror fiction.
-Comedy horror has been described as able to be categorized under three types: "black comedy, parody and spoof."
-It often crosses over with the black comedy genre.
-Comedy horror can also parody or subtly spoof horror clichés as its main source of humour or use those elements to take a story in a different direction, for example in The Cabin in the Woods, Tucker & Dale vs. Evil, Shaun of the Dead or the Evil Dead franchise.
+Comedy horror (also called horror comedy) is a literary, television and film genre that combines elements of comedy and horror fiction.
+Comedy horror has been described as having three types: "black comedy, parody and spoof."
+Comedy horror can also parody or subtly spoof horror clichés as its main source of humour or use those elements to take a story in a different direction.
+Examples of comedy horror films include Abbott and Costello Meet Frankenstein (1948), An American Werewolf in London (1981), the Evil Dead franchise (1981–present), Gremlins (1984), Shaun of the Dead (2004) and The Cabin in the Woods (2011).

-Author Bruce G. Hallenbeck cites the short story "The Legend of Sleepy Hollow" by Washington Irving as "the first great comedy horror story".
-The story made readers "laugh one moment and scream the next" and its premise was based on mischief typically found during the holiday Halloween.

 In literature

 Horror and comedy have been associated with each other since the early days of horror novels.
+Author Bruce G. Hallenbeck cites the 1820 short story "The Legend of Sleepy Hollow" by Washington Irving as "the first great comedy horror story".
+The story made readers "laugh one moment and scream the next" and its premise was based on mischief typically found during the holiday Halloween.

-Shortly after the publication of Frankenstein, comedic parodies appeared.
+Shortly after the publication of Mary Shelley's Frankenstein, comedic parodies appeared.
 Edgar Allan Poe put humor and horror on the same continuum, and many nineteenth century authors used black humor in their horror stories.
 Author Robert Bloch called them "opposite sides of the same coin".

 In film

 In comedy horror film, gallows humor is a common element.
 While comedy horror films provide scares for audiences, they also provide something that dramatic horror films do not: "the permission to laugh at your fears, to whistle past the cinematic graveyard and feel secure in the knowledge that the monsters can't get you".

 In the era of silent film, the source material for early comedy horror films came from stage performances instead of literature.
 One example, The Ghost Breaker (1914), was based on a 1909 play, though the film's horror elements were more interesting to the audience than the comedy elements.
 In the United States following the trauma of World War I, film audiences sought to see horror on screen but tempered with humor.
 The "pioneering" comedy horror film was One Exciting Night (1922), written, directed and produced by D. W. Griffith, who noticed the stage success of the genre and foresaw a cinematic translation.
-While the film included comedic blackface performances, Griffith also included footage of a hurricane for a climactic storm.
+The film included comedic blackface performances and footage of a hurricane for a climactic storm.
 As an early experiment, the various genres were not well-balanced with horror and comedy, and later films improved the balance and took more sophisticated approaches.
 Charles Bramesco of Vulture.com identifies Abbott and Costello Meet Frankenstein as the first commercially successful comedy horror film.
 Its success legitimized the genre and established it as commercially viable.

-Some comedy horror movies, such as the Scary Movie series or A Haunted House also function as parodies of popular horror films.
+Following the success of Universal’s classic monster films, horror comedies in the mid-20th century often combined slapstick humor with supernatural elements.
+Films like The Fearless Vampire Killers (1967) blended parody with gothic horror.
+This era established the foundation for later films that would more evenly mix horror and comedy.